dougabugg/doug-coin/faq.md

 ## Is this a satire/parody?

 Also yes.
 Figured I would be honest about this, since most of my jokes here are technical in nature.
-The ultimate goal of this project is to discredit all proof-of-work Blockchain technologies, including cryptocurrencies and NFTs.
+The ultimate goal of this project is to discredit all proof-of-work blockchain technologies, including cryptocurrencies and NFTs.
-*Get rekted, "cryptobros".*
+*git rekted, "cryptobros".*